-Child discipline is essential to the proper functioning of not only families but tribes, societies, and whole nations.
-It is, therefore, no surprise it was one of the targets of the Fifth Column, mentioned in my April 14 piece.
+Child discipline is essential to the proper functioning of not only families but tribes, societies, and nations.
+Therefore, it is no surprise it was one of the Fifth Column targets mentioned in my April 14 piece.
 To eat away an enemy nation from within, destroying families and dissolving the moral fiber that makes children into responsible, hard-working adults, is high on the Left’s agenda.

 There are nine lies woven into the mischievous sophistry above:

 2) ‘…in order to get them to obey’ is a mistruth because ‘to obey’ is only part of the objective of discipline, which strives primarily to teach.
-By using love, respect, affection, and discipline, you can teach children to listen and learn.
-Obeying is a byproduct of that..
+Using love, respect, affection, and discipline, you can teach children to listen and learn.
+Obeying is a byproduct of that.